St Paul Alimony & Spousal Maintenance Attorney

 - How long it will take for the maintenance-seeking spouse to become fully self-supporting

-In Minnesota, spousal maintenance can be awarded on either a temporary or permanent basis.
+In Minnesota, alimony can be awarded on either a temporary or permanent basis.
 Temporary maintenance is usually determined by the length of the marriage and how long the lesser-earning spouse needs to get back on his or her feet.

 Permanent maintenance, on the other hand, is generally awarded only in cases where the marriage has lasted for a long time, and both parties are at or near retirement age, rendering the lesser-earning spouse incapable of ever duplicating the couple’s standard of living by returning to the workforce.
 For instance, a homemaker who has been married for decades may be coming out of the marriage with little or no work experience.